Posted by Michelle Young, Will Writing & Estate Planning Expert

-Any potential changes regarding the introduction of electronic Wills won’t be seen for several years, as they would have to be passed into law first.
-The consultation closed on 10th November 2017, and you access the latest project status on the Law Comaremission website.
+Any potential changes regarding the introduction of electronic Wills won’t be seen for several years.
+They would have to be passed into law first.
+The consultation closed on 10th November 2017, and you access the latest project status on the Law Commission website.

-Making a Will doesn’t have to be an onerous or difficult task if you find the right support.
-Here at Funeral Planning Experts, we work with a range of specialist Will Writers, all of whom provide a simple and straight forward service, allowing you to ensure your final wishes are met.
-Take a look to find out more.
+Making a Will doesn’t have to be an onerous or difficult task.
+Here at Funeral Planning Experts, we have outlined how to make a will.
+We can also put you in touch with work specialist Will Writers, all of whom provide a simple and straight forward service, allowing you to ensure your final wishes are met.

 Field marked * is optional